-an act of Government affecting a commodity, securities or financial instruments;
+(a) an act o?
+Government affecting a commodity, securities or financial instruments;

-any other market disturbance which prevents the market from accurately reflecting the forces of supply and demand for such commodity, securities or financial instruments; or any other situation or practice which in opinion of the Commission constitutes an emergency.
+(b) any other market disturbance which prevents the market from accurately reflecting the forces of supply and demand for such commodity, securities or financial instruments; or

+(c) any other situation or practice which ia opinion of the Commission constitutes an emergency.

-14. Futures contracts to be approved by Commission.- (1) No futures exchange shall offer for trading a futures contract on the futures market established or operated by the futures exchange without the Commission's written approval for offering to trade in such futures contracts.
+14. Futures contracts to he approved by Commission.-{1) No futures exchange shall offer for trading a futures contract on the fututes market established or operated by the futures exchange without the Commis;ion's written approval for offering to trade in such futures contracts.